GeorgeLuther/countcam/readme.md

 `index.html` implements a simple counter using [OpenCV.js](https://docs.opencv.org/).
 It accesses the webcam in your browser and runs a basic contour detection algorithm.

+The processed feed fills the page while a small "raw" camera preview appears in the lower-right corner so you can monitor the unfiltered view.

 To try it locally, open the file directly in your browser or use Vercel's CLI:

 ```bash